 Without the /D parameter, /S forces Visual Assist to install itself in the default directory.
 (Without /D and /S, Visual Assist prompts for an installation directory.)

-If you need to install an activation key for a new license of Visual Assist, or for a renewal of maintenance, run the .exe with the /LU and /LK parameters.
+If you need to install an activation key for a new license of Visual Assist, or for a renewal of maintenance, use a registry script as described above for Visual Studio 2015.